scrapinghub/web-poet/docs/page-objects/fields.rst

 variants) and it's useful to have processors for fields of these nested items.
 You can use the same logic for them as for normal fields if you define an extractor class that produces these nested items.
 Such classes should inherit from :class:`~.Extractor`.
-In simplest cases you need to pass a selector to
+In the simplest cases you need to pass a selector to
 them:

 .. code-block:: python